Write a little about yourself. Just a paragraph will do.

 on Sitcoms.
 I graduated from Ohio University with a Major in

-months to close her Estate and sell the house, car and contents.
-I
+It took five months to close her Estate and sell the house, car and

 I have never been married.
 I married my job earlier in my career